-Michelle Rovang Burke is the director of the Veritas Institute.
-Before joining the institute, Burke was the assistant vice president of development for Loudoun Healthcare Foundation, a 501 (c) 3 public charitable foundation that served as the fundraising vehicle for Inova Loudoun Hospital in Leesburg, Virginia.
+Michelle D. Rovang is the director of the Veritas Institute.
+Before joining the institute, Rovang was the assistant vice president of development for Loudoun Healthcare Foundation, a 501 (c) 3 public charitable foundation that served as the fundraising vehicle for Inova Loudoun Hospital in Leesburg, Virginia.

-Burke has more than 15 years of experience in consulting, marketing, public relations and fundraising for health care and educational organizations.
+Rovang has more than 15 years of experience in consulting, marketing, public relations and fundraising for health care and educational organizations.
 A former television reporter, she is a published author and has served as an adjunct professor.
-Burke received the Public Relations Society of America’s Silver Anvil Award for Crisis Communications in 1998.
-Burke is also a Certified Compliance & Ethics Professional (CCEP).
+Rovang received the Public Relations Society of America’s Silver Anvil Award for Crisis Communications in 1998.
+Rovang is also a Certified Compliance & Ethics Professional (CCEP).